lsst-dm/dmtn-304/index.md

 ```{figure} ./images/topcat_source_idf.png
 ```

 We proceeded to match the catalogs to obtain two identical catalogs in terms of the number of lines.
-All the IDF `ForcedSources` have been matched, and the distribution of the separations shows a really good match in this case as well.
+All the IDF `ForcedSource` sources have been matched, and the distribution of the separations shows a really good match in this case as well.

 ```{figure} ./images/forced_source_diff.png
 ```